coverallsapp/github-action/CONTRIBUTING.md

-## How to contribute to the Coveralls Github Action
+## How to contribute to the Coveralls GitHub Action

 #### **Did you find a bug?**